alephium/www/src/content/homepage.md

   numbersSection:
     title: Some numbers
     subtitle: We're passionate and committed to outstanding quality in everything we do.
-We took the necessary time to transform theory to actual technologies.
+We took the necessary time to transform theory into actual technologies.
     columns:
       - number: '16'
         description: shards running on mainnet.